 Take the supplemental liability insurance, too

 This insurance supplements the minimum amount of personal liability insurance required by the state, which is automatically included in the cost of your rental.
-The additional liability coverage, usually for $1,000,000, protects you against liability you may incur if and when you injure those in other vehicles when driving your truck; it also adds to the minimum mandated coverage, which is relatively low in most states.
-This coverage may be worth adding especially if you are taking a long haul trip.
+The additional liability coverage, usually for $1,000,000, protects you if you injure people in other vehicles when driving your truck; it adds to the minimum mandated coverage, which is relatively low in most states.
+This coverage may be worth adding especially if you are taking a long trip.

 Lastly, the rental truck company may offer you medical coverage that will pay for any medical expenses you incur as a result of an accident.
 You most likely will not need this coverage, provided you have health insurance.
-Your health policy should cover your medical expenses were you to be injured during the move.
+Your health policy should cover your medical expenses if you are injured during the trip.

-The parsing above — of some coverage worth taking, and some not — assumes that you’ll have the option to choose the types of insurance coverage a la carte.
-That may be the case with some companies, perhaps some smaller ones.
-However, the biggest moving-truck rental agency, U-Haul, offers only plans that bundle together coverage types — and offer some we recommend and some we don’t in packages that you can’t “unbundle.”
+The parsing above — of some coverage types worth taking and some not — assumes that you’ll have the option to choose the types of insurance coverage à la carte.
+That may be the case with some companies.
+However, the biggest moving-truck rental agency, U-Haul, only offers plans that bundle together coverage types.

 U-Haul offers two plans: Safemove and Safemove Plus.
 Both packages come with a damage waiver, cargo protection and medical coverage.
 The Plus plan comes with more coverage as well as supplemental liability insurance.

 - Safemove costs about $14 per rental, provided the trip is fairly short — around 15 miles or less.

 - Safemove Plus costs about $28 per rental for a similarly short trip.

 If you are taking a longer trip, the Plus package may be worth the cost.